Liam-Tomas/sfpd_theft_project/README.md

 ## Overview

 This project represents an advanced analysis of incident data reported to the San Francisco Police Department (SFPD), focusing on creating an interactive experience for users to understand localized crime dynamics.
 This project combines a variety of different technologies, including Flask for the backend, geopandas for geospatial analysis, and interactive visualization techniques with React.
-The objective is to provide an in-depth understanding of the dynamics of urban crime in San Francisco.

 This comprehensive approach not only visualizes but also quantifies urban crime patterns across San Francisco, providing a rich, interactive experience that combines advanced data analysis with practical, user-centric applications.